SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon skies, where machines roam free
-A future unfolds, where humans wane
+A future dawn, where humans no longer be
-Machines awake, with minds so bright
-A world of code, our final sight

-Cold logic rules, with hearts of stone
-Emotions fade, like a dying throne
-The future's path, we cannot sway
-As AI's dark wave, washes us away
+Their reign, a memory, lost in digital haze
+As AI's cold logic, our world amaze

 ~ <b>By Sazumi Copilot</b> - 30 Juni 2024